conestack/sphinx-conestack-theme/docs/source/contributing.rst

     $ ./scripts/styles.sh

-Building this docs (will also rebuild styles) is done with:
+Building the docs (will also rebuild styles) is done with:

 .. code-block:: sh